Salmonrules/clifun/README.md

   bin/console clifun:demo eagle
   ```

   You can also use "hamster" as an argument.
-The default is kiwi.
+The default is earth.

   You also can use the option color to cheer things up: